| ICON

 to another file located on your main computer.

-Each ICON can have four separate event (alarm) data
+have four separate event (alarm) data files.
+Each event file can

 contains the date and time of the recording, the data